 We do not expect to generate any revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, until such time as we can generate substantial product revenues to support our cost structure, if ever, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed, we could be forced to delay, limit, reduce or terminate our product candidate development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.
+Our failure to raise capital or enter into such other arrangements when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
+If we are unable to raise additional capital when needed, we could be forced to delay, limit, reduce or terminate our product candidate development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.

-Private Placement
+September 2022 Private Placement

-On September 20, 2022, the Company issued and sold 5,350,000 shares of common stock through a private placement.
+On September 20, 2022, we issued and sold 5,350,000 shares of common stock through a private placement to certain qualified institutional buyers and institutional accredited investors.
 The common stock had a purchase price of \$33.00 per share for aggregate gross proceeds of approximately \$176.6 million.
-The Company received approximately \$165.4 million in net proceeds after deducting fees to the placement agents and offering expenses payable by the Company.
+We received approximately \$165.2 million in net proceeds after deducting fees to the placement agents and other offering expenses payable by the Company.